jchilds0/routing-gui/README.md

 ![Example](data/example.png)

-- Network layouts can be created by either adding routers and connections in the application, or loading the layout from a csv.
-The layout is specified as a csv consisting of rows `<router name>, <ip address>` for routers and `<router 1 name>, <router 2 name>, <connection weight>` for network connections.
+- Network layouts can be created by either adding routers and connections in the application, or loading the layout from file (see `examples/layout.txt` for an example of the format).
 This layout can be loaded at startup using

 ``` go run main.go -f <filename> ```